gast04/gast04.github.io/_posts/2020-02-07-Generate-r2wars-bots.md

 more generations will for sure increase the damage of the bot, thats a time factor.
 Many more optimizations can be applied.

-I wanted to test if the overall idea works and I can conclude it works :)
+I wanted to test if the idea works and I can conclude it works :)